Borrowing from a moneylender

 - Give you 21 days to pay the instalments before legal action can begin

-If you repeatedly miss repayments during the term of the loan, the moneylender may get permission from the courts to start legal action immediately, without waiting 21 days.
+If you repeatedly miss repayments during the term of the loan, the lender may get permission from the courts to start legal action immediately, without waiting 21 days.

 How to make a complaint about a moneylender

-If you have a complaint about a moneylender, you should first discuss your complaint with the individual or company itself.
+If you have a complaint about a moneylender, you should first discuss your complaint with the lender.

-If, after following the firm’s complaints process, you are still not satisfied with the response, you can refer the complaint to the Financial Services and Pensions Ombudsman (FSPO).
+If, after following their complaints process, you are still not satisfied with the response, you can refer the complaint to the Financial Services and Pensions Ombudsman (FSPO).
 The FSPO is an independent, statutory body that can investigate your complaint.

 You can read more in our document on how to complain about a financial services firm.
 The Central Bank also has an Explainer: How do I complain about a financial services firm?

-The Central Bank of Ireland has information on moneylending including on legislation and regulatory requirements and guidance.
-It also provides Frequently Asked Questions for Moneylenders.
+The Central Bank of Ireland has information for high cost credit providers including information on legislation and regulatory requirements and guidance.
+It also provides Frequently Asked Questions for high cost credit providers.